Long overlooked by beach goers bound for Baja California’s smaller surf hamlets, for decades the city of La Paz seemed like a bit of an underdog.

 While exploring La Paz's surroundings, you’ll no doubt eventually run into some of the region’s friendliest denizens, the sea lions.

 Throughout most of the year, there’s no shortage of these adorable, playful creatures, and sooner or later you’re going to want to acquaint yourself.
-To get up close and personal with these critters, consider a day trip of swimming with sea lions.
+To get up close and personal with these critters, consider a day trip of swimming with sea lions, one of the most fun La Paz activities you can do.

 The most popular place to swim with sea lions is Isla Espiritu Santo, where a thriving colony of the animals live.
 This colony is pretty accustomed to human visitors, and don’t be surprised if they swim right up to your face.